shanna-f/SmartSave/README.md

 ---

-✨ *SmartSave was more than just a case study — it was a hands-on experience applying the full range of BA skills, from business analysis foundations to system definition and traceability.*
+✨ *SmartSave was more than just a case study.
+It was a hands-on experience applying the full range of BA skills, from business analysis foundations to system definition and traceability.*